 People who have cared over a long period of time, discover that the strain can take its toll.
 All carers at some point need information; need to talk to someone outside of the family; need help to gain a new perspective on their situation.

 If you are a carer, CarersLine is there for you!
-Between 10am and 1pm, there is a trained and experienced adviser waiting to take your phone call.
+A trained and experienced adviser will answer your phone call.
 If we are talking to another carer, you can leave a message and we will phone you back as soon as we are free.

 We make time for every caller and our role is to listen and try to answer your concerns.
 This could include financial issues; how to access a service; what your options are for taking a break; even legal questions.

 Don’t keep those questions or worries to yourself – share them with us!

 Call CarersLine on: 0117 965 2200